-In support of the points above, Fit2Fit recommends that a suitable interval for repeat fit testing is 2 years.
-In some situations, however, more frequent repeat fit testing may be appropriate, particularly where RPE is being used as a primary or sole means of control.
+- introduction or change in other head-worn personal protective equipment (PPE). - H20- As part of your RPE programme, it is good practice to have a system in place to review when a repeat fit test may be required.
+For example, face shape will change through ageing alone. - In support of the points above, Fit2Fit recommends that a suitable interval for repeat fit testing is 2 years.
+In some situations, however, more frequent repeat fit testing may be appropriate, particularly where RPE is being used as a primary or

-If there is a change in the make, model or size of RPE in use, a fit test is to be conducted prior to its first use.
+If there is a change in the make, model or size of RPE in use, a fit test is to be